publishpress/PublishPress-Permissions/readme.txt

 * Perf : Eliminated scan of users table on plugin activation (impacting sites with large number of users)
 * Perf : Eliminated recursive query of subpages (impacting sites with complex page hierarchies)
 * Perf : Improved caching of post capability checks
+* Fixed : On Post edit, Tags were not filtered based on Specific Permissions
 * Code : Improved phpcs scan results

 = 3.11.5 =